Subrata-20/HackOn-Amazon/README.md

 -   **Data Layer:** A hybrid data storage approach using SQL for structured data and AWS S3 for unstructured data like images and documents.
 -   **Blockchain Network:** An Ethereum-based network for managing the EcoChain Trace certifications and GreenScore™.

-### 🤖 Personalized AI Recommendations: Greener Choices, Tailored to You
+### 🤖 Personalized AI Recommendations: Smarter, Greener, and Hyper-Relevant

-GreenX leverages the power of **LLMs and behavioral AI** to deliver real-time, **personalized recommendations** that align with each user’s values and needs.
+GreenX combines **Generative LLMs, reinforcement learning, multi-armed bandits, and graph-based ranking** to deliver cutting-edge, real-time recommendations tailored for sustainability-conscious shoppers.

 - 🛒 Suggests **eco-friendly alternatives** to frequently browsed or purchased items.
 - 🌿 Calculates and displays the **environmental impact per product** (via **CarbonKarma AI**) — helping users make smarter, low-carbon decisions.